Skip to main content

 DISCLAIMER: The following is provided for information-only.
 CSI is not responsible for any errors or omissions in the information provided or for any outcomes related to your academic appeal.

-Criteria for Appeal Details
+Criteria for Appealing

 Reason 1: Procedural Error